junyiphys/bashscript/README.md

 # bashscript

-The common usage of the bashscrpit that I used frequently.
+The common usage of the bashscrpit that I used frequently under Fedora/CentOS distriubtoin.
-This could be helpful in some situations.
+Those scripts might be helpful under some conditions.

+### Convering video

+Requirement packages: mkvmerge ffmpeg

+### Converting image to video

+Requirement packages: mogrify ffmpeg